 Motorcycle jackets can also come with a zip around the inside waist area.
 This is so that you can attach the same manufacturer’s motorcycle trousers to the jacket.

-If you buy a pair of protective motorcycle trousers simultaneously as purchasing the jacket, make sure that the trousers are compatible with your purchasing jacket.
+If you buy a pair of protective motorcycle trousers simultaneously with purchasing the jacket, make sure that the trousers are compatible with your purchasing jacket.

 6. Buy the correct jacket for your style of riding